rtmigo/prefnotifiers_flutter/README.md

 final myValueModel = PrefItem<int>(storage, "ourParamName");
 ```

 The object is not initialized yet, so `myValueModel.value` returns `null`.
-But it actually started reading data from
+But the object already initiated
-shared preferences.
+asynchronous reading from shared preferences.
 Let's wait:

 ```
 await myValueModel.initialized;